Trump supporters plan D.C. rally two days before electoral college votes are cast

 Trump supporters ripped down signs declaring “Black Lives Matter” and defaced artwork and memorials for Black people killed by police that line the long black fence that encircles Lafayette Square — a site that for months has been at the center of racial justice protests.

-Members of the Proud Boys and a handful of self-styled militia groups chanted “whose streets?
+Members of the Proud Boys and a handful of extremist groups chanted, “Whose streets?
 Our streets,” discussing plans to draw counterprotesters into confrontations.

 Chris Ballard, a spokesman for Women for America First, last week had said the group would “welcome all peaceful protesters in support of President Trump” and that the group did not condone violence.